background image

 Media inquiries can be sent to myothercomputer @ protonmail.com

-All art and photos assets were created by Jason Kravitz with the exception of:
+All photos and art assets were created by Jason Kravitz with the exception of:

 CSS Loader generated at Loading.io